AiPoweredCompany/meeting-assistant/raspberry-pi-web-server-setup.md

 To access your web page from any device connected to the Raspberry Pi's access point:

-1. Connect to the "RaspberryPi_AP" Wi-Fi network (password: raspberry, unless you changed it)
+1. Connect to the "meeting-assistant" Wi-Fi network (using the password you configured)
 2. Open a web browser
 3. Navigate to: `http://192.168.4.1`